Things You Should Not Vacuum Off the Floor

 6. Pet Litter

 If you have pets, you're likely familiar with the challenge of dealing with pet litter.
-While vacuum cleaners are suitable for pet hair, they are not designed to handle heavy or clumping cat litter.
+While vacuum cleaners are suitable for pet hair, they are not designed to handle heavy or clumpy cat litter.
 The litter can clog the vacuum's hoses and filters, making it less efficient.
 Use a scoop or a specialized pet litter vacuum for this purpose.

 7. Ashes and Hot Materials